 - Large front and back porches to promote healthy “neighboring.”

 - Appearance from the street as single family residences rather than duplexes.

 - Ability to convert building prototypes for market rate sales so that affordable homes would be indistinguishable from market rate homes.

 - Production building to save costs, but diversity of exterior finishes, porch styles etc. so that each home appears unique.

 - Updating the “Virginia Farm House” idiom.

-In addition to our partnership with Don Franco of Community Results, Inc. for the planning of Sunrise, Habitat is partnering with Construction Management Services, Inc. to build its first combined condominium-apartment building at Sunrise.
+In addition to our partnership with Don Franco of Community Results, Inc. for the planning of Sunrise, Habitat partnered with Construction Management Services, Inc. to build its first combined condominium-apartment building at Sunrise.
 This building, our “Promise Keeper,” will house the nine original Sunrise residents in apartments and six Partner Families in two-bedroom condos.
-The building also will have an on-site property manager apartment, and a community clubhouse run by a collaboration between the John W. Kluge Foundation and AARP Foundation.
+The building also has an on-site property manager apartment, and a community clubhouse run by a collaboration between the John W. Kluge Foundation and AARP Foundation.

 All of the buildings at Sunrise were designed by Stoneking-Von Storch Architects.
 An anonymous local foundation funded a significant upgrade to the site’s green infrastructure, allowing us to design and build pervious roads and sidewalks, a networked rain catchment system to irrigate the common area with rainwater, enhanced rain gardens and energy efficient fixtures.